jdelrue/info_grid/docs/tf_farming/farming_dev_setup.md

 ![](images/disk_utility3.png)

-The above can also be achieve from the command line:
+The above can also be achieved from the command line:
 ```bash
 diskutil list
 diskutil eraseDisk FAT32 "ZOS" /dev/diskX